 - 90% feel that their manager habitually acknowledges them when they do a good job

-Although we are very pleased with these results, another action plan will be written to help us ensure that Collingwood is a place where people want to work and are supported to realise their full potential.
+Although we are very pleased with these results, another action plan will be written to help us ensure that Collingwood continues to be a place where people want to work and are supported to realise their full potential.

 Had we not collated data we would not have known the percentage of people’s responses to our questions (quantitative data).
 Had we not held focus groups, we would not have truly understood what was required to improve (qualitative data).
 Therefore, without ‘big data’ organisations, small or large, may be missing the opportunity of putting measures in place to improve their organisational performance and retain talent.